Molly Brizgys

 • Member of the Stanford Judicial Committee (1997)

-• Arizona Attorneys for Criminal Justice
+• Incoming President, Arizona Attorneys for Criminal Justice

 • Senior Staff Attorney, ACLU